 Methodology

-The main goal of dopplerography (duplex scanning) of the renal arteries is to exclude critical stenosis (compression) of the renal arteries.
+The main goal of Dopplerography (duplex scanning) of the renal arteries is to exclude critical stenosis (compression) of the renal arteries.
 Accurate information about the state of the local vascular network increases the effectiveness of treatment.

-How is a renal artery duplex performed?
+How is renal artery duplex performed?

 The process is as follows:

-• an ultrasonic signal comes from the sensor and is directed to the area under study;
+• An ultrasonic signal comes from the sensor and is directed to the area under study;

 • the reflected signal is processed by a special computer program;

-When is an examination ordered?
+In what case is an examination prescribed?

 The majority of patients referred for duplex scanning of the renal arteries are people:

-• who is about to undergo any kidney surgery;
+• who is undergoing any kidney surgery;

 • suffering from diabetic nephropathy;